alljoyn/interfaces/README.md

 * create a formal XML description of the interface
 * add both to this repository in the appropriate place (see the Structure section)
+* make sure the markdown files render correctly to HTML (see below)
 * submit the change to the Allseen Alliance Gerrit infrastructure, in the same way as you would do for a code contribution to some project.
 * send an email to allseen-irb@lists.allseenalliance.org, requesting a review of